 Credits, 1-12 sem. hrs.
 Students in the Doctor of Education (Ed.D.) program are required to complete 12 semester hours of dissertation course work prior to completing the Ed.D. degree.
 The first 12 hours of the dissertation are to be completed in the prescribed, sequenced order as advised.
-Students are also required to complete contact and seminar hours as well as dissertation milestones as prescribed.
-The seminar hours must be completed onsite at Mississippi College in the summer of Year 2 of the program which offers candidates the opportunity to complete their dissertation proposal.
-Students who do not complete the dissertation within the initial 12 hours of dissertation may continue re-enrolling in EDU 8880 until the dissertation is complete.
+Students are also required to complete contact and seminar hours as well as

-EDU 65261 - Instructional Dimension of Leadership-Part I
+EDU 65261 - Instructional and Literacy Dimensions of Leadership I